Artist name: Isabelle Truchon

 Featured Work 1: painting from the “Breaking Through” series

-Isabelle Truchon uses her deft rendering and painting skills to capture her explorations of the natural world, particularity among horses as of late.
-She sensitively conveys their weight, agility, beauty, and mystery in pale earth tones that haunt and invite.
-As a self-defined Transcendentalist, her body of work ranges from piercingly realistic to expressive to abstract and also includes the creation striking multi-media sculptures.
+Isabelle Truchon uses her deft rendering and painting skills to capture explorations of the natural world, particularity among horses, as of late.
+She sensitively conveys their weight, agility, beauty and mystery in pale earth tones that haunt and invite.
+A self-defined Transcendentalist, her body of work ranges from piercingly realistic to expressive to abstract, and also includes the creation of striking multi-media sculptures.

 Featured Works Slideshow:

 5 Questions for the Artist:

 Art is a conversation; both between the creator and his creation, and the viewer and the art work.